andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey-technical-details.md

 Title: Survey technical details
 Date: 2016-04-21
-Modified: 2016-04-25 21:17:02
+Modified: 2016-05-02 12:22:12
 Tags: survey
 Slug: survey-technical-details

 Sending out invitations to ≈30,000 e-mail addresses—many of which are dead and defunct—is tricky.
 That's a high volume of e-mail and having too many bounces runs the risk of blacklisting my domain.

-I used a combination of a custom domain + SendGrid + Zoho + fancy branding + Litmus to send out a lot of e-mail, maintain a good sending reputation, and hopefully boost response rates.
+I used a combination of a custom domain + ~~SendGrid~~ Mailgun + Zoho + fancy branding + Litmus to send out a lot of e-mail, maintain a good sending reputation, and hopefully boost response rates.

 Here's what I did.